Convoifilter: A case study of doing cocktail party speech recognition: Introduction

-Several studies have been conducted on the topic of speaker extraction, such as DENet \cite{Wang2018DeepEN}, SpeakerBeam \cite{8462661}, and VoiceFilter \cite{Wang2019, wang20z_interspeech}.
-Nonetheless, our proposal has several significant distinctions from these studies: (1) we employ an x-vector pre-trained model \cite{10.1007/978-3-030-59430-5_11} instead of i-vector or d-vector used in \cite{Wang2018DeepEN, 8462661, Wang2019, wang20z_interspeech} as our experiments demonstrate that x-vector yields better results.
-(2) The scale-invariant source-to-noise ratio (SI-SNR) \cite{Luo2018TaSNetTA} is employed as our loss function due to the fact that it is both a speech enhancement evaluation metric and a loss function used in training, it enables more precise optimization and model selection.
-(3) Our approach differs from \cite{Wang2018DeepEN, 8462661} in that we prioritize improving the WER similar to \cite{Wang2019, wang20z_interspeech}.
-However, instead of optimizing the loss function \cite{Wang2019, wang20z_interspeech}, we proposed a chunk-merging technique to jointly tune the ASR module and speaker extraction module.
-(4) We have developed a pre-trained self-supervised model using the architecture of wav2vec2 \cite{DBLP:conf/nips/BaevskiZMA20}, which performs better in noisy acoustic conditions.
-(5) In contrast to the use of LSTM and CNN in \cite{Wang2019, wang20z_interspeech}, we utilize the Conformer block \cite{gulati20_interspeech} for the mask estimation model.
+There are some related studies for this circumstance, known as the \textit{speaker extraction} problem, including DENet \cite{Wang2018DeepEN}, SpeakerBeam \cite{8462661}, and VoiceFilter \cite{Wang2019, wang20z_interspeech}.
+However, our proposal has a few significant distinctions from them: (1) we utilize an x-vector pre-trained model \cite{10.1007/978-3-030-59430-5_11} instead of i-vector or d-vector in \cite{Wang2018DeepEN, 8462661, Wang2019, wang20z_interspeech} since the x-vector brings better results in our experiment.
+(2) We use scale-invariant source-to-noise ratio (SI-SNR) \cite{Luo2018TaSNetTA} as a loss function because it is a speech enhancement evaluation metric and a training target that makes optimizing and choosing the best model more precise.
+(3) Different from \cite{Wang2018DeepEN, 8462661}, we focus on improving WER like \cite{Wang2019, wang20z_interspeech} but joint tuning ASR and speaker extraction model rather than optimizing the loss function.
+(4) We make a pre-trained self-supervised model based on wav2vec2 \cite{DBLP:conf/nips/BaevskiZMA20} architecture that works better for the noise acoustic condition.
+(5) For the mask estimation model, we use Conformer block \cite{gulati20_interspeech} rather than LSTM and CNN in \cite{Wang2019, wang20z_interspeech}.
 Furthermore, we introduce a cross-extraction mechanism between the reference signal and noisy signal for speaker embedding, which enhances the performance of our model, as demonstrated in our experiments.

-We named our speaker extraction model ``ConVoiFilter'' due to the utilization of the conformer in addressing speaker extraction problems, also known as a voice filter.
-The paper will be structured as follows: Section 2 will describe the model architecture, Section 3 will present the dataset preparation and evaluation strategy, Section 4 will cover the model results and discussion, and finally, the conclusion will be presented.

-\section{MODEL DESCRIPTION}
+\section{Model description}

 Our system consists of two primary modules: speaker extraction, which enhances the target speaker's voice, and the ASR module.
-In the following subsections, we will provide a detailed description of each module and our approach to jointly tuning them.
+In the following subsections, we will describe each module and our approach to jointly tuning them.